Basque Country (greater region): Rejection of the Basque Country idea in Navarre

-Among other controversies in 2018 the Supreme Court of Navarre (Tribunal Supremo de Justicia de Navarra) ruling against the use of some school books that had in their content a map that displayed the Chartered Community of Navarre within the Basque Country area, claiming it distorted the natural, historic, legal, social, geografic and politic reality of Navarre.
+Among other controversies in 2018 the Supreme Court of Navarre (Tribunal Supremo de Justicia de Navarra) ruling against the use of some school books that had in their content a map that displayed the Chartered Community of Navarre within the Basque Country area, claiming it distorted the natural, historic, legal, social, geographic and political reality of Navarre.
 The same court has also ruled against considering the knowledge of the Basque language when hiring in the public administration, and the establishment of Basque-medium schools has usually been opposed by Navarrese and municipal governments.
 The Navarrese government and courts have also taken measures to remove Basque symbols from public buildings.
 As an example, the Administrative Court of Navarre (Tribunal Administrativo de Nafarroa) recently ordered the removal of the Basque coat of arms from a fronton, placed by the municipal government.